Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration

 Instead, to mitigate any bias, this analysis adopts a gravity-only power spectrum and limits the measurements to larger angular scales \citep{y3-generalmethods, y3-cosmicshear2}.
 To define the maximum scale up to which plausible models may cause significant impact, synthetic cosmic shear data vectors are contaminated with baryonic effects measured from \textsc{EAGLE} \citep{mcalpine} and \textsc{OWLS-AGN} \citep{vanDaalen11} hydrodynamic simulations, according to

 where $P_{\rm hydro}(k,z)$ and $P_{\rm DMO}(k,z)$ are the matter power spectra measured from hydrodynamic and dark matter only simulations of the same suite. $P_{\delta}(k,z)$ is the non-linear matter power spectrum analytically calculated with the \textsc{Halofit} model \citep{smith2003, takahashi2012}.
-A threshold for the minimum set of angular scales is determined to ensure that the bias in the \textit{3$\times$2pt} analysis is below $0.3\sigma_{2D}$ in $\Omega_{\rm m} - S_8$ for \lcdm (found to be $0.09\sigma$, in the baseline analysis) and in $\Omega_{\rm m}-w$ for $w$CDM ($0.23\sigma_{2D}$), by balancing the cuts made for cosmic shear and \textit{2$\times$2pt}.
+As detailed in Ref.~\citep{y3-generalmethods}, a threshold for the minimum set of angular scales is determined to ensure that the bias in the \textit{3$\times$2pt} analysis is below $0.3\sigma_{2D}$, for the 2D $\Omega_{\rm m} - S_8$ parameter space for \lcdm (found to be $0.09\sigma$, in the baseline analysis) and in $\Omega_{\rm m}-w$ for $w$CDM ($0.23\sigma_{2D}$), by balancing the cuts made for cosmic shear and \textit{2$\times$2pt}.
 With that criteria, the cosmic shear scale selection is identified where the bias incurred in the contaminated analysis compared to the baseline is $\Delta \chi^2 = 0.5$, which corresponds to a residual bias of $0.02\sigma_{2D}$ (see Figure 5 in Ref.~\citep{y3-generalmethods}).
 The angular bounds that satisfy this requirement are indicated by the shaded region in Figure~\ref{fig:xitomo}.
 Taking these into account, the data vector has 166 and 61 angular bins in $\xi_+$ and $\xi_-$ and a total of 227 data points.